 AUD manifests through problematic drinking patterns, persistence of alcohol consumption despite adverse effects, and experiencing alcohol withdrawal symptoms.
 In addition, they may also develop a tolerance, which leads to requiring larger quantities of alcohol to achieve the desired effects.

-The Link Between Anxiety And Alcohol Abuse
+The Link Between Alcohol and Anxiety

 Anxiety after alcohol consumption can be understood as a result of the impact that alcohol has on your brain’s chemical balance and neurobiological functions.